San Francisco Bay Restoration Regulatory Integration Team (BRRIT)

 BRRIT Team Photo

-The BRRIT consists of staff from the six state and federal regulatory agencies with jurisdiction over habitat restoration projects in San Francisco Bay.
+The BRRIT consists of staff from six of the state and federal regulatory agencies that may have jurisdiction over habitat restoration projects in San Francisco Bay.

 (From left to right): Frances Malamud-Roam (U.S. Army Corps of Engineers); Alison Weber-Stover (NOAA National Marine Fisheries Service); Agnes Farres (San Francisco Bay Regional Water Quality Control Board); Valary Bloom (U.S. Fish and Wildlife Service); Tami Schane (California Department of Fish and Wildlife); and Schuyler Olsson (San Francisco Bay Conservation and Development Commission).
-Dina Bowlin (U.S. Army Corps of Engineers) and Jennifer Siu (U.S. EPA) not shown in photo.
+Dina Bowlin (U.S. Army Corps of Engineers) not shown in photo.

 Contact the BRRIT: BRRIT@waterboards.ca.gov